 “Most of what I know about writing fiction, I learned by running every day”. - Haruki Murakami

 The marathon is a timeless analogy for our daily pursuits.
 Are you striving towards a goal?
 Then you’re engaged in the exercise of not giving up.
 You’re running a solo marathon.
 Don’t underestimate how far the rhythym of a simple routine can carry you.
-If you keep putting one foot in front of the other, you’ll eventually look back and find that you’ve travelled farther than you ever imagined possible.
+If you keep putting one foot in front of the other, you’ll eventually look back and find that you’ve travelled farther than you imagined possible.